Traffickers’ jungle prison camps on the Thai-Malaysian border ‘operating for years’, say Rohingya migrants in Malaysia.

 Chin, Rohingya, Rakhines, Kachins

 No one in the UN Refugee Agency (UNHCR) in Kuala Lumpur answered phone calls but, according to the main agency website, there are only 40,000 stateless people in Malaysia among 99,381 “refugees”; and 51,240 “asylum seekers.”
-However, the Asia-Pacific Parliamentarians’ Union and the RSM estimate that there are 100,000 Rohingya living in Malaysia.
+However, the Asia-Pacific Parliamentarians’ Union and the RSM estimate 100,000 Rohingya are living in Malaysia.
 RSM estimates that, of these, between 20,000 and 25,000 are women and 15,000 are children.

 And, according to a website of the US State Department: “As of April 2013, there were 102,070 persons of concern registered with UNHCR in Malaysia of which 93,600, or 92 percent, are from Burma (32,360 Chin, 26,910 stateless Rohingya from Burma’s Rakhine State, 7,210 Rakhines, 10,540 Burmese Muslims, 3,590 Mon, 12,990 Kachins and other ethnic minorities).
 In addition, some 8,460 asylum-seekers and refugees from various countries – primarily Afghanistan, Iraq, Somalia, and Sri Lanka – are registered with UNHCR in Malaysia.”

 There are many Rohingya organisations in Malaysia and many social service organisations that serve them, but RSM is the largest.
-It has about 40,000 members and branches in Kedah, Perak, Penang, Kedah, Johor Bahru, Kelantan, and Melaka.
+It has about 40,000 members and branches in Kedah, Perak, Penang, Johor Bahru, Kelantan, and Melaka.
 Until this July, RSM was headed by Dr Abud Hamid.
 After more than 20 years in Malaysia, he and his family were resettled in the United States in July.
 RSM does the preliminary interviews and paperwork for those wishing to apply for refugee status from the UN Refugee Agency.
 The next steps are taken by the International Catholic Migration Commission (ICMC), which files an application with the UN.

 The applicant then gets a card from UN Refugee Agency certifying that he or she is an “asylum seeker.”
 A lucky card-holder may eventually qualify as a refugee, officially known as a “person of concern”; these people are issued a so-called refugee card entitling them to be considered for resettlement.
 There can be long waits for either card and then a further wait before resettlement.
 Anwar Ahmad bin Ahmad applied for refugee status in 1995 and received a refugee card in 2003, but only this month will he be resettled in Oregon in the United States.